-- A. Eligibility Requirements: To be eligible, an employee must have worked for the state for at least 12 months (not necessarily consecutively) and worked at least 1,250 non-overtime hours in the 12 months immediately proceeding the first day of leave.
+- 3.1 Eligibility Requirements: To be eligible, an employee must have worked for the state for at least 12 months (not necessarily consecutively) and worked at least 1,250 non-overtime hours in the 12 months immediately preceding the first day of leave.
 Paid leave will not be counted as hours worked toward the 1,250 hour requirement.
-The employee must have worked at a work site which employs at least 50 employees within a 75 mile radius. - B. Provisions: Military Caregiver Leave The EWSHS will grant an eligible employee who is a spouse, son, daughter, parent or next of kin, (defined below), of a covered service member, (defined below), with a serious injury or illness, (defined above), up to a total of 26 workweeks of leave during a single 12-month period to care for the service member.

-C. Covered Service Member
+The employee must have worked at a work site which employs at least 50 employees within a 75 mile radius. - 3.2 Provisions: Military Caregiver Leave The EWSHS will grant an eligible employee who is a spouse, son, daughter, parent or next of kin, (defined below), of a covered service member, (defined below), with a serious injury or illness, (defined above), up to a total of 26 workweeks of leave during a single 12-month period to care for the service member.
+3.3 Covered Service Member - 3.3.1 A current member of the Armed Forces, including a member of the National Guard or Reserves, who is undergoing medical treatment, recuperation, or therapy, is otherwise in outpatient status, or is otherwise on the temporary disability retired list, for a serious injury or illness., or - 3.3.2 A covered veteran who is undergoing medical treatment, recuperation, or therapy, for a serious injury or illness.

-- 1. A member of the Armed Forces, including National Guard or Reserves, who is undergoing medical treatment, recuperation or therapy, is otherwise in outpatient status or is otherwise on the temporary disability retired list for a serious injury or illness., or - 2.
-A covered veteran who is undergoing medical treatment, recuperation, or therapy, for a serious injury or illness.
-A covered veteran is one who was a member of the Armed Forces, including the National Guard or Reserves, and was discharged or released under conditions other than dishonorable at any time during the 5 year period prior to the first date the eligible employee takes FMLA leave to care for the covered veteran. - D. Next of Kin: Used with respect to an individual means the nearest blood relative of that individual other than spouse, parent or child, in the following order of priority: - Blood relatives who have been granted legal custody of the service member. - Brothers and sisters. - Grandparents. - Aunts and uncles. - Cousins.
+"Covered veteran" means an individual who was a member of the Armed Forces (including a member of the National Guard or Reserves), and was discharged or released under conditions other than dishonorable at any time during the five-year period prior to the first date the eligible employee takes FMLA leave to care for the covered veteran.

+- 3.3 Next of Kin: The nearest blood relative other than the covered servicemember's spouse, parent, son or daughter, in the following order of priority:

+- Blood relatives who have been granted legal custody of the covered servicemember by court decree or statutory provisions;

+- Brothers and sisters;

+- Grandparents;

+- · Aunts and uncles; and

+- First cousins.

-If the covered service member designates another blood relative as their nearest blood relative, that designation takes precedent over the above list.
+If the covered servicemember designates in writing another blood relative as their nearest blood relative for purposes of military caregiver leave under FMLA, that designation takes precedent over the above list.
 That person would be the only next of kin.
+When no such designation is made, and there are multiple family members with the same level of relationship to the covered servicemember, all such family members shall be considered the covered servicemember's next of kin and may take FMLA leave to provide care to the covered servicemember, either consecutively or simultaneously.